Biodiversity

 Under this project, Milieu and its partners are organising forums for the exchange of knowledge among Europe’s zoos as well as national authorities, providing training and promoting peer-to-peer learning among them.

-Milieu led this major review of the two Directives, carrying out extensive desk research and interviews.
-Milieu also organised an EU-wide survey, national workshops and a major policy conference.
-Our study identified key strengths and weaknesses and thus supported the European Commission in preparing its Fitness Check and in identifying recommendations to improve implementation of this key legislation.
+Milieu led this major review of the two Directives to assess if they are still fit-for-purpose, carrying out extensive evidence data collection, desk research, and interviews.
+Milieu also developed an extensive stakeholder consultation process and an online survey which resulted in an EU-wide public consultation, national workshops and visits to 10 Member States for an in-depth review and a major policy conference.
+Our study identified Nature legislation’s key strengths and challenges and thus supported the European Commission in preparing its Fitness Check and in identifying recommendations to improve its implementation.